bbkane/www.bbkane.com/content/blog/How-I-Take-Notes/index.md

 date = 2022-02-11
 +++

+## Background

+This section is a little wordy... feel free to skip to [Requirements](#requirements) for the meat of this post.

 As an SRE, I work with a number of protocols, systems, and languages, but also get interrupted quite frequently to fix things, answer questions, fulfull requests, etc. This is fine, in fact generally I really enjoy helping people,